 Filing Toxic Tort Legal Claims

 One problem inherent in toxic tort cases is that the harm suffered is not always immediately apparent.
 While a chemical spill or explosion is likely to produce obvious and sudden injury, some toxic substances have long latency periods and their effects may not become evident for months or even years.
-State statutes of limitation, or deadlines, for filing personal injury claims related to toxic torts begin at the moment the injury is discovered.
+State statutes of limitation, or deadlines, for filing personal injury claims related to toxic torts begin the moment the injury is discovered.
 This means that time is of the essence for those looking to bring manufacturers and negligent individuals to justice while obtaining the compensation they deserve.
-Contact Steve Heisler as soon as you begin to suffer the harmful effects of a toxic substance in your workplace or home.

-If you’re looking for a toxic torts attorney with experience, a successful track record and a reputation as an aggressive and competent advocate for personal injury victims in Baltimore and throughout the state of Maryland and the District of Columbia, look no further – the Law Offices of Steven H. Heisler focus on recovery for personal injury victims, including those who sustain toxic torts.
-Contact us today for a completely confidential no-cost case evaluation.
+If you’re looking for a toxic torts attorney with experience, a successful track record and a reputation as an aggressive and competent advocate for personal injury victims in Baltimore and throughout the state of Maryland, look no further – the Law Offices of Steven H. Heisler focus on recovery for personal injury victims, including those who sustain injury from toxic materials.
+For a free and confidential evaluation of your case that involves an injury or illness with a suspected link to a dangerous substance, call us at 1-410-625-4878, or use our online contact form.

 Maryland Personal Injury Lawyer